25 ways you can start saving money right now

 You can save serious money doing this, even if you’re spending just $5 to $10 each day on lunch.
 Just $5 a day adds up to more than $1,000 a year.
 It doesn’t have to be complicated.
 Consider this lunch that can cost less than $1.
 Chances are making your own lunch is probably a healthier option as well.

 That’s also true for your breakfast.
-The drive-through sandwich you grab on your way to the office is probably filled with sodium, fat and more calories than you need.
-You can make your own breakfast for probably less time than you spend in the drive-through line, and definitely less money.
+You can make your own breakfast for probably less time than you spend waiting for the food to be delivered, and definitely less money.

 Just like learning to fix things, doing things yourself can save you heaps.
 Mow your own yard, clean your own home, do your own laundry and by all means, cook your own food.